-If you have an 18KT HGE ring, etc. in your possession, you’re probably wondering if it has any value.
+If you have an 18KT HGE ring or other jewelry item in your possession, you’re probably wondering if it has any value.
 In general, gold plated jewelry, including 18KT HGE, has the lowest retail value among gold jewelry and little to no resale value.
 In this article, we’ll take a closer look at 18KT HGE ring value, bracelet value, necklace value to let you know what your item is worth.

 Is Heavy Gold Electroplate (HGE) Really Gold?